AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 1. Learn about [feature support in Customer Journey Analytics](/help/getting-started/aa-vs-cja/cja-aa.md).
 Most Adobe Analytics features are supported in Customer Journey Analytics, and many additional features are available in Customer Journey Analytics.

-1. When your Web SDK implementation is complete and you are comfortable with the data that you are collecting, you can disable AppMeasurement data collection.
+1. [Disable AppMeasurement data collection](/help/getting-started/cja-upgrade/cja-upgrade-disable-appmeasurement.md) when your Web SDK implementation is complete and you are comfortable with the data that you are collecting.

-   For more information, see [Disable AppMeasurement data collection](/help/getting-started/cja-upgrade/cja-upgrade-disable-appmeasurement.md).

 1. Disable the Analytics source connector after all Analytics source connector data leaves your data retention period.